ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The authentication service request should have a defined set of parameters.
 Please refer to  [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.

 1. Upon receiving an authentication request the system validates if the Timestamp of OTP generation request is older than 20 min.
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
-2. The system generates the OTP for the request.
-(Use < product_id >_< encoded token_id >_< txn_id > < MUA Code >logic to generate a unique key for this OTP generation request; The system calls the Core kernel OTP generator component by passing the unique key; The system receives the OTP from the Core kernel component)
+2. The system generates the OTP for the request
 3. Retrieves the mode of communication (i.e) e-mail or phone no configured for sending the OTP
 4. The system validates if the configured mode of communication is also registered and triggers and OTP
 5. Constructs the authentication response based on validation results with masked mobile and masked e-mail
 6. The system proceeds to validate OTP as per the defined standards
 7. The system proceeds to send “Notification SMS” and Notification E-mail.
 Refer to features related to [**Trigger SMS**](#e-trigger-sms-to-the-individuals-mobile-for-every-authentication-request) and [**Trigger E-mail**](#f-trigger-e-mail-to-the-individuals-e-mail-id-for-every-authentication-request-).
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).